Nursing Home Abuse Attorneys in Okemos

 If you have any reason to believe that abuse has occurred, it is important that you document your findings – take notes, take photographs, and seek medical attention for your loved one if necessary.
 Then, call our Okemos nursing home abuse attorneys.

-Forms of Abuse & Neglect
+Forms of Abuse & Neglect in Nursing Homes

 Without much ability to seek recourse, far too many elders experience neglect and abuse at the hands of nursing home staff.